This Classic Pound Cake is made the old-fashioned way

-- Bake for 75 minutes or until the cake is golden brown.
+- Bake for 1 hour and 15 minutes or until the cake is golden brown.
 (Insert a wooden toothpick into the center of the cake.
 The cake is done when the toothpick comes out clean.)

-- Allow the cake to cool before inverting it onto a wire rack to complete the cooling process.
+- Allow the cake to cool in the pan for 20 minutes, before inverting (removing it from the pan) to complete the cooling process.

 - Serve and enjoy!